aru44/helloWorld/README.md

 if (!requireNamespace("devtools", quietly = TRUE))
  install.packages("devtools")
 ```
-You can install an R package that is publicly available in GitHub by using the following code
+xxxxxxxxxxxxxxx You can install an R package that is publicly available in GitHub by using the following code
 (replacing **GitHubName/repo** with the correct information):
 ```R
 devtools::install_github('GitHubName/repo')